zainforbjs/cfwheels/docker/README.md

 Docker compose basically creates it's own internal network and exposes the various services on different ports.
 You shouldn't need to connect to the databases directly so those ports aren't exposed to prevent clashes with externally running services

 - Lucee 5 on `60005`
-- ACF2016 on `62016`
+- Lucee 6 on `60006`
 - ACF2018 on `62018`
+- ACF2021 on `62021`
+- ACF2023 on `62023`
-- Vue Front End on `3000`
+- TestUI on `3000`

 ### How to actually run the tests

 Use the Provided UI at `localhost:3000` for ease.
 This is just a glorified task runner which hits the respective endpoint for each server as required.

-You can also access each CF Engine directly on it's respective port, i.e, to access ACF2016, you just go to `localhost:62016`
+You can also access each CF Engine directly on it's respective port, i.e, to access ACF2018, you just go to `localhost:62018`

 A sample task runner URL is `http://localhost:60005/wheels/tests/core?reload=true&format=json&sort=directory asc&db=mysql`.
 You can change the port to hit a different engine and change the db name to test a different database.

 ### Other useful commands

 You can start specific services or rebuild specific services by name.
-If you just want to start ACF2016 or MSSQL, you can just do
+If you just want to start ACF2018 or MSSQL, you can just do

-`docker compose up adobe2016` or `docker compose up sqlserver`
+`docker compose up adobe2018` or `docker compose up sqlserver`

 Likewise if you need to rebuild any of the images, you can do it on an image by image basis if needed: